Art courtesy of Sophia Zhao.

 Current insulin treatments act as retroactive “band-aids,” making it possible for diabetes patients to manage their symptoms and survive.
 Teplizumab, on the other hand, targets the underlying mechanisms of type 1 diabetes before its onset.
 This means that it could modify the disease’s trajectory.
 With teplizumab, the playing field for type 1 diabetes has completely shifted—what was once a waiting game now holds options for delay, or even prevention, of the disease.

 About the Author:

-Alex Dong is a first-year student from Canada in Benjamin Franklin college interested in studying Biomedical Engineering on the pre-med track.
+Alex Dong is a first-year student from Canada in Benjamin Franklin college interested in studying Biomedical Engineering and The Humanities on the pre-med track.
 On YSM, Alex is a copy editor, staff writer, layout designer, photographer, and artist.
 Outside of YSM, Alex is a Senator for the Yale College Council and a poet for the Yale Layer.